ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 In Xunit.Gherkin.Quick, there are two options for achieving this objective:

-a) Inheriting from a common base class, or
+- Inheriting from a common base class, or
-b) Injecting a class with common code in it.
+- Injecting a class with common code in it.

 ## Option 1: Inheriting from Common Base Class